James Hamilton

 Foreword

-James Hamilton came onto my radar in the early nineties, when we both shooting regularly for the Village Voice.
+James Hamilton came onto my radar in the early nineties, when we were both shooting regularly for the Village Voice.
 I'd just moved to New York and had the healthy arrogance of a driven young photographer, seeing almost every shooter around me as over-rated and insufficient.
 Hamilton was an exception.
 His work was stark and confident, rich and understated.
 His photographs often had little going on in them but somehow still packed a psychological punch.

 Over the years, he respectfully declined my several requests to interview him, as his furious shooting schedule wouldn’t allow it.
 In the fall of 2017, he finally agreed, and we met in Little Italy in New York for an epic three-hour discussion (likely the most in-depth interview he’s ever given).